bsssshhhhhhh/svelte-data-grid/README.md

 ## Events:
  - `columnOrderUpdated` - Fired when the user has dragged a column to a new position.
 The updated column order can be accessed from `component.get().columns`
  - `columnWidthUpdated` - Fired when a user has resized a column.
 The updated column width can be accessed from `event.width` and the column index can be accessed from `event.idx`

+## Bugs?
+Suggestions?
+Feedback is always appreciated.
+Feel free to open a GitHub issue if DataGrid doesn't work the way you expect or want it to.

 ## TODO:
  - Add accessible ways of resizing and reordering columns.